daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 - "A private victory always precedes a public victory." — Stephen R. Covey
 - "When a man makes his thoughts pure, he no longer desires impure food." — James Allen
 - If you want to improve your finances, you have to change your desires about money.
 You can’t continue to enjoy spending money on the crap you spend it on.
 You can’t continue to be content always being stressed about money.
-- If you no longer desire mediocrity, you won’t be mediocre.
+- If you no longer desire mediocrity, you won't be mediocre.
 Herein lies a subtle and disarming truth — everything you have in your life is what you want.
-If you wanted something different, you’d have something different.
+If you wanted something different, you'd have something different.
 As James Allen wrote, your circumstances reveal you.
-- If you really wanted to believe something different, you’d be actively seeking to learn, to alter, and to replace your current set of beliefs.
+- If you really wanted to believe something different, you'd be actively seeking to learn, to alter, and to replace your current set of beliefs.
-- You’d no longer justify your behavior.
-You’d be more open, honest, and authentic about where you’re at.
+- You'd no longer justify your behavior.
+You'd be more open, honest, and authentic about where you're at.
 Ironically, you’d also be more accepting of where you’re at.
 Acceptance is the first step to commitment.
 - *No excuses.
 If you need to learn something new, you’ll learn it.
 If you need to behave differently, you will.
-If you need a new environment, your reshape your circumstances.*
+If you need a new environment, you reshape your circumstances.*
 - True learning always occurs in an experiential way.
-It’s never purely theoretical.
-And generally, it can only occur in specific types of contexts.
+It's never purely theoretical.
 Just like creativity rarely happens while sitting at your desk, deep and transformational learning will rarely happen within the confines of your cushy and comfortable routine.
 - You'll be stunned by how low your personal standards have been.
-You’ll be shocked what you've been willing to tolerate.
+You'll be shocked what you've been willing to tolerate.
 - Own your value system: most people are too concerned about what other people think to be their true selves.
 - Doing burpees randomly: HE WANTS TO DO BURPEES.
+HE DOESN'T CARE WHAT OTHER PEOPLE THINK.
 - Make a private decision followed by a public commitment of what you intend to do.
 Surround yourself with the right people who will keep you accountable.

 ## How To Deal With Uncomfortable Emotions And Reshape Your Identity